 Dale Junior High School is a collaborative learning community, preparing students for the 21st century.
 Dale Junior High School offers a rigorous curriculum and many opportunities to explore elective classes.
 Dale Junior High School has a strong after-school program with a variety of opportunities for exploration, , including a wide variety of sports and clubs, as well as, after school tutoring.
+Dale offers a variety of rigorous courses for students to succeed.
+There are many academic programs including AVID and Puente.
 Our special education students now have the opportunity to participate in co- taught classes for science and history, as well as, ELA and Math.
 Teachers collaborate weekly to refine curriculum and instructional methods in their professional learning communities.